tonethar/IGME-230-GDD-Spring-2018/weekly/Week-06A-notes.md

 ```

 -  Reload the page.
 On iPad and larger screens we get the multi-column layout and green text.
 On smaller devices everything is still single-column and red.
+- Try changing `min-width` to 769px to see how it effects the iPad

 ## VI.
 Discussion